12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Use the **Select All** button to select all files currently displayed in the results list.
   - Use the **Deselect All** button to clear all selections.
   - The number of currently selected files is displayed next to these buttons.
+- **Batch Operations:** The dropdown menu provides several operations you can perform on selected files:
   - **Export Selected:** Allows you to export only the files you've selected (via checkboxes) to a file in the selected **Format**.
 This is useful when you only want to export a subset of the search results.
+  - **Copy Paths to Clipboard:** Copies just the file paths of selected files to the clipboard, one path per line.
+Useful for pasting into other applications or documents.
+  - **Copy Files to Folder:** Copies the selected files to a destination folder of your choice.
+A folder selection dialog will appear, and you'll be prompted to confirm if any files with the same names already exist in the destination.
+  - **Move Files to Folder:** Moves the selected files to a destination folder of your choice.
+This operation removes the files from their original locations after copying them to the destination.
+A folder selection dialog will appear, and you'll be prompted to confirm if any files with the same names already exist in the destination.

 ## Search History